GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/README.md

 These are some of our ideas for additional features:

 - support PSA-peered Google VPCs (Cloud SQL, Memorystore, etc.)
-- dynamic routes for VPCs/peering groups with "global routing" turned ogg
+- dynamic routes for VPCs/peering groups with "global routing" turned off
-- static routes calculation for projects/peering groups with custom routes import/export turned ogg
+- static routes calculation for projects/peering groups with custom routes import/export turned off
 - cross-organization peering groups

 If you are interested in this and/or would like to contribute, please open an issue in this repository or send us a PR.